Circumpolar Rock Garden

 I don't think they form the characteristic turnip tuber either.
 I

-have this in a sunny location among vigorous growth of
+have this in a sunny location among vigorous growth of larkspur

-to reseed a bit.
-After dividing it, I placed clump
+bit.
+After dividing it, I placed clump of these right up

-of these right up against the sidewalk in the circumpolar
+against the sidewalk in the circumpolar garden.

 Actea rubra -- red baneberry [ranunculaceae]